Housing Delivery Test and Action Plan

 - Where housing delivery falls below 75% of the local authority’s housing requirement, the NPPFs presumption in favour of sustainable development (paragraph 11 of the NPPF) will apply in decision-taking.

-The 2020 HDT results were published by the Ministry for Housing, Communities and Local Government (MHCLG) on 19 January 2021.
-This stated that Wealden District Council had a 2020 HDT measurement of 83%.
-The full results can be found on MHCLG’s website.
+The 2021 HDT results were published by the Department for Levelling Up, Housing and Communities on 14 January 2022.
+This stated that Wealden District Council had a 2021 HDT measurement of 82%.
+The full results can be found on the government’s website.

-Whilst the Council has delivered a record number of new homes in the last year and granted a significant increase in new planning consents, our HDT results has not improved for the 2020 measurement and we will therefore revised and published an updated Housing Action Plan in June 2021 (see below).
+Whilst the Council has delivered a significant number of new homes in the last year, (particularly in view of the Covid-19 pandemic) and granted a significant increase in new planning consents, our HDT results has not improved for the 2021 measurement and we will therefore revise and publish an updated Housing Action Plan in June 2022.

 Housing Action Plan